 From sustainable home decor to clean beauty products, everyone is talking about the many ways we can make our shopping habits more eco-friendly.
 I know there are a few areas in my life where I can afford to be a little more "green," so when I read about a reusable Swedish cleaning cloth that could replace wasteful paper towels and rags, I was immediately interested.

-I didn't know what "Skoy" meant, but the Skoy Cloth's 4.7-star average rating and $8 price tag spoke my language.
+I didn't know what "Skoy" meant, but the brand's near-perfect overall rating and $8 price tag spoke my language.
 I ordered a four-pack after using the last of my paper towels — and that may have been my last roll ever.

 Skoy Cloths are super sustainable

 Skoy, spelled "skoj" in Swedish, means "just for fun."
-I don't know that cleaning will ever be fun, but it can be sustainable.
-Made of 70 percent wood pulp and 30 percent cotton, these cloths are 100 percent biodegradable.
+I don't know if I'll ever think of cleaning as fun, but it can be sustainable.
+Made of 70 percent wood pulp and 30 percent cotton, these cloths are also 100 percent biodegradable.
 According to the company's website, one cloth completely broke down in just five weeks during an independent composting test.

 And unlike sponges — which these cloths can also replace — they're not treated with chemicals.
 The product is non-GMO, unbleached, chlorine free and only uses water-based inks.

 These cloths may come in an array of colors, but I only care that they're all "green."
 I haven't conducted any experiments, but according to Skoy's claims, one cloth can replace more than 15 rolls of paper towels.
-Considering a 15-pack of paper towels would set me back about $20, and these cloths cost about $2/each, I'm potentially saving major money.
+Considering a 15-pack of paper towels can set me back about $20, and these cloths cost about $2 each, I'm potentially saving major money.

 They're easy to clean with